vrahnos3/GamesAI/README.md

-This is an assignment for academic purpose in Games and AI course
+This is an assignment for academic purpose at **Games and AI** course

 Exercise on physics, steering behaviors and bird flocking without using any implemented Physics from unity